Ruwanthalankeshwara17/dotnetcore_global_exceptionhandling/README.md

 ![Configure](./images/Configure.PNG)

-Finally uncomment line 31 in WeatherForecastController to simulate an exception.
+Then uncomment line 31 in WeatherForecastController to simulate an exception.
+In this case all the exception details will be displayed.
+Finally simulate the Production enviorenment by changing the 'ASPNETCORE_ENVIRONMENT' to 'Production' in launch.Settings.json file.
+Only the 'title' and 'status' will be displayed in this scenario since it simulate the production enviorenment.